-1. A parent/guardian shall be contacted any time his

-or her student's grade drops from passing to failing during a grading period, and if failing on progress report or report card.
+1. A parent/guardian shall be contacted any time his or her student's grade drops from passing to failing during a grading period, and if failing on progress report or report card.

-2. Teachers are required to use School Status to document parent contact or a face to face conference.
+2. Teachers are required to use School Status to document parent contact or a conference.
 (A note shall be added in School Status).